Internet in Australia: Internet in rural areas

-In March 2007, the ALP announced a new policy, accepting the privatization of Telstra in order to fund a world class national broadband network.
+In March 2007, the Australian Labor Party announced a new policy, accepting the privatisation of Telstra in order to fund a world class national broadband network.

 Due to Telstra's extensive use of pair-gain technology for connecting home landlines from 1994 to 2000, some homes have been excluded from ADSL and are limited to a dialup speed of 28.8 kbit/s.

 International connectivity

 Due to Australia's large size, sparse population, and relative remoteness to other countries, a significant amount of infrastructure is required for Internet communications.
 The vast majority of Australia's international Internet transit capacity is sourced from undersea fibre-optic communications cables to Asia and the US.
 Until 2009 data costs across the Pacific were constrained by a Telstra–Telecom duopoly on the available cables.
 The provision of PPC-1 cable in 2009 broke this duopoly and caused the cost of data transmission to fall substantially.
 Since then due to the obsolete technology used in sections of the network there has been significant consumer dissatisfaction with the service.